celery/celery/docs/configuration.rst

 .. versionadded:: 2.5

-Name of the X.509 certificate file used for message signing.
-Can be a relative or absolute path.
-See :ref:`message-signing`
+The relative or absolute path to an X.509 certificate file used to sign messages when :ref:`message-signing` is used.

 .. setting:: CELERY_SECURITY_CERT_STORE